|

 your guidance must begin with the sacraments

 of the Church.
-And right here you need to understand that the personal sanctity
+And right here it is important to understand that the personal sanctity

 of the priest does not affect the validity of the sacraments.
 Theologically,